 - Unauthorized signing of a credit card

-We will discuss the first three since they are (in many cases) more commonly charged than the others.
-First, if you took or otherwise used someone else’s credit card and had the intent to improperly use it, you can be found guilty of credit card theft due to taking a credit card without the cardholder’s consent.
+The first three are the most commonly charged.
+In the first scenario, a person who takes or otherwise uses someone else’s credit card and had the intent to improperly use it can be found guilty of credit card theft if the card was taken or used without the cardholder’s consent or permission.

 Penalties and Fines

-Each of the three crimes detailed above are fourth degree crimes.
-This means you can face up to 18 months behind bars and a fine of up to $10,000.
-Additionally, a conviction for credit card theft or the unlawful use of a credit card will go on your criminal record and follow you for the rest of your life (unless you successfully get it expunged).
+The three crimes detailed above are fourth-degree crimes.
+This means a person can face up to 18 months behind bars and a fine of up to $10,000.
+Additionally, a conviction for credit card theft or the unlawful use of a credit card will go on one’s criminal record and can follow a person for the rest of his/her life.

-Getting and keeping a job will be difficult, especially since theft-related offenses signal to employees that you are untrustworthy and deceptive.
-Therefore, it is crucial that you hire an experienced attorney who can help you avoid a conviction and all of the negative consequences that flow from one.
+With such a criminal record, getting and keeping a job can be difficult, especially since theft-related offenses signal to employers that a person is untrustworthy and deceptive.
+Therefore, it is crucial that one hire an experienced attorney who can help avoid a conviction and all of the negative consequences that result from one.

 Who Should I Contact?

-If you or a loved one has been charged with credit card theft in New Jersey (i.e. unlawful use of a credit card), contact Adam H. Rosenblum of Rosenblum Law today.
-His team of defense attorneys will do what they can in order to protect your legal rights and fight to keep you out of prison.
-Mr. Rosenblum can be reached via e-mail or at 888-815-3649.
+If you or a loved one has been charged with credit card theft in New Jersey (i.e. Unlawful Use of a Credit Card), contact the attorneys of Rosenblum Law today.
+Let our team of skilled defense attorneys fight to protect your legal rights and keep you out of prison.
+Email or call us today at 888-815-3649.